Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 # Data
-## Eukbank
+## 1. Eukbank (ASVs)
-Download data from EukBank: https://zenodo.org/records/7804946Download data from EukBank: https://zenodo.org/records/7804946
+Download data from EukBank: https://zenodo.org/records/7804946

-### Extract ciliate fasta sequences from EukBank
+### 1.1.
+Extract ciliate fasta sequences from EukBank

 The EukBank fasta file does not contain information about taxonomy, it only has information about amplicon-id and abundance.
 Extract ciliate headers from the taxonomy file to make a pattern file to extract ciliate fasta sequences.